-Before the application proceeds to a physical valuation, please ensure you advise us of any material changes to your clients’ circumstances, e.g. changes to income.
-If there are any changes, please call us on 0345 605 40 40.
+- Please ensure you advise us of any material changes to your clients’ circumstances, e.g. changes to income.
+If there are any changes, please call us on 0345 730 20 11.

 Protecting the interests and safety of our customers

-Whilst we’ll endeavour to carry out a physical inspection of the property, our number one priority remains the safety of our customers, employees and valuers.
+Whilst we’ll endeavour to carry out a physical inspection, our number one priority remains the safety of our customers, employees and valuers.
 Where a physical valuation is required, valuers will need to carry out a detailed government safety assessment with the customer to ensure the requirements can be met and to reassure them around the process and the safety measures that will be put in place.

 We also understand that some customers won’t be comfortable letting a valuer into their property at this time, or whose health situation means this isn’t an option.
 Where this is the case, we’ll place the valuation back on hold and you’ll need to notify us when your client is ready to proceed.

 A physical valuation may also be dependent on other factors, such as the ability to gain keys from Estate Agents.